Sign up

 The ratio of unique clicks to unique opens is known as the click-to-open rate (CTOR).
 This figure represents how well the email’s message, layout, and content functioned and whether the recipient was sufficiently stimulated to take the intended action or respond in a particular way.

 In contrast to the click-through rate, the click-to-open rate measures the proportion of clicks to opens (rather than the number of delivered emails).
-Because these clicks are exclusively from people who read your email, you may get a better idea of how your audience responded to the email campaigns.
+Because these clicks are exclusively from people who read your email, you may better understand how your audience responded to the email campaigns.

 CTOR data will help you better understand what excites your email client base when you combine this with the analytics you’re presumably already using.
 Capitalizing on their excitement is the key to getting your potential consumer to participate more fully in your email marketing activities.